Oman Travel Information

 The business world in Oman is minute, with a small core of families controlling most of the country's industry and trade.
 As in most of the Middle East, it is preferable to conduct business face to face and develop good working relations built on trust and friendship.
 Hospitality is important and visitors will be treated with respect; it is a good idea to have a basic idea of Omani customs and attempting to speak some Arabic will be appreciated.
 Business attire is usually formal with suits and ties the norm; women in particular should dress modestly.
 English is spoken widely.
 The working week is normally from Sunday to Thursday, and hours can vary.
 Most businesses are open from 8am to 1pm and 4pm to 7pm.

 The international direct dialling code for Oman is +968, and the outgoing international code 00, followed by the relevant country code (e.g. 0044 for the UK).
-City/area codes are not necessary.
+City/area codes are in use.
 Oman has GSM and 3G mobile phone networks in operation, with international roaming agreements with most international operaters.
 There are internet cafes in main towns and cities.